Cc618/Luigi/doc/basics.rst

 This methods registers two scenes named 'game' and 'menu', we give as argument a function that loads the scene, we call this a scene factory.

+Game gathers methods such as add_scene, add_texture, etc... to register and load assets, make sure to load these assets in construct and not in a scene or entity constructor.
+To handle these assets, you just have to know the name of the target component like in set_scene (this avoid global variables).

 ==============
 Scene creation